 After an amazing vacation, many travelers come home feeling…sad.
-Why is this, and how do you combat the post vacation slump?
+Why is this, and how do you combat the post trip slump?

 After a week long adventure of laying in the soft beach sand, feeling the warm wind blow through your hair, and sipping a cold margarita, you eventually need to transition back to reality.